 The Surveyor General is the statutory decision maker under sections 94(1) and 118(1) of the Land Title Act.
-In order to include lawfully accreted land into an upland title or to correctly define a poorly defined natural boundary on a new plan to update title, an application must be made to the Surveyor General.
+In order to include lawfully accreted land into an upland title or to correctly define a poorly defined natural boundary on a new plan to update title pursuant to either of these sections of statute, an application must be made to the Surveyor General.